Clocking components - about

 The clocking components and protocols provide a mechanism for systems to regulate the execution rate of components.

 Clocking includes the concept of clock rates, dividers to change clock rates, and timers to generate callbacks based on those clock rates.

 If the MasterClock component is instantiated in a system, it provides a consistent master clock rate.
-Although this rate is not defined, you can consider this to be 1Hz.
-ClockDivider components are able to convert this clock rate into a new rate using a multiplier and divider.
+Although this rate is not defined, you can consider this to be 1Hz, even for non-SystemC systems.
+ClockDivider components are able to convert this clock rate into a new rate using a multiplier and divider, although the clock rate cannot be divided to be less than 1Hz.
 You can cascade ClockDivider components to produce many different clock rates within a system.
 The maximum ratio of any two clocks in the system must be less than 232.